 An indicator of suspected abuse or neglect is, for example, disclosure by the child to a friend, classmate, teacher or other trusted adult.
-Other factors such as unexplained injuries and implausible explanations, changes in behavior or emotional state may be causes for concern.
+Other factors, such as unexplained injuries and implausible explanations, changes in behavior, or emotional state may be causes for concern.
 Additionally, employees do not need absolute proof to make a report to a designated person.
-If an employee has 'reasonable cause' or 'reasonable suspicion' based on his/her knowledge of the student or personal experience with children, the employee should act in good faith and speak to a designated person.
+If an employee has 'reasonable cause' or 'reasonable suspicion' based on their knowledge of the student or personal experience with children, the employee should act in good faith and speak to a designated person.

 When abuse or maltreatment is suspected, it is important that employees listen carefully to students, giving them the time they need to talk about what happened to them and how they are feeling about it.
-Questions can include:
+Stay calm and do not show that you are shocked or upset, always tell the child they have done the right thing in telling you.